galtzo-floss/undrive_google/README.md

 ## Contributing

+Bug reports are welcome on Source Hut at [https://todo.sr.ht/~galtzo/undrive_google](https://todo.sr.ht/~galtzo/undrive_google).
-Bug reports and pull requests are welcome on GitHub at https://github.com/pboling/undrive_google.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/pboling/undrive_google/blob/main/CODE_OF_CONDUCT.md).
+Patches are welcome on Source Hut at [https://lists.sr.ht/~galtzo/undrive_google-devel](https://lists.sr.ht/~galtzo/undrive_google-devel)
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://git.sr.ht/~galtzo/undrive_google/tree/main/item/CODE_OF_CONDUCT.md).

 ## License